-- Understand how taxation, super and student payments will work while you're overseas
+- Find out how taxation, super and loan repayments will work while you're overseas

-If you can't afford travel insurance, you can't afford to travel.
+If you can't afford insurance, you can't afford to travel.
 Check our travel insurance advice page.

-If you have employment in the country you'll be living in, check whether you're insured by your employer before you leave.
-Confirm you're covered for medical expenses, theft of valuables, damage to baggage and cancellations or interruptions to flights.
+If you have a job in the country you'll be living in, check whether your employer covers insurance for you before you leave.
+Confirm that you're covered for medical expenses, theft of valuables, baggage damage, cancellations, or flight interruptions.